shonell/Chinook-database-using-SQL/README.md

 the schema for the Chinook Database is provided below.
 You can see the columns that link tables together via the arrows. i then wrote a SQL query to pull the data needed to successfully answer my question.
-Used the pulled data to build a visual (bar chart, histogram, or another plot) that answers my question. all queryies are availble in the files uploaded. my  presentation includes:
+Used the pulled data to build a visual (bar chart, histogram, or another plot) that answers my question. all queries are availble in the files uploaded. my  presentation includes:

 Four slides